College Preparation for Students with Diagnosed Learning Disabilities

 Special laws for special students at U.S. Universities.

-Also visit this collection of online resources for colleges and university faculty who teach college and university students with disabilities:
+Also visit this collection of on-line resources for colleges and university faculty who teach college and university students with disabilities:

 Special information for faculty, students and parents.